Lemoncircle/hpt-report/AI_SETUP.md

 1. Check the browser console for error messages
 2. Verify environment variables are set correctly
 3. Test with a small dataset first
-4. Ensure your Perplexity API key has sufficient credits
+4. Ensure your Google AI API key has sufficient credits

 The system is designed to be resilient - even if AI fails, you'll still get comprehensive rule-based analysis!